 "Now accept the one who is weak in faith, but not for the purpose of passing judgment on his opinions.
 2 One man has faith that he may eat all things, but he who is weak eats vegetables only.
 3 Let not him who eats regard with contempt him who does not eat, and let not him who does not eat judge him who eats, for God has accepted him.
 4 Who are you to judge the servant of another?
 To his own master he stands or falls; and stand he will, for the Lord is able to make him stand.
 5 One man regards one day above another, another regards every day alike.
 Let each man be fully convinced in his own mind.
 6 He who observes the day, observes it for the Lord, and he who eats, does so for the Lord, for he gives thanks to God; and he who eats not, for the Lord he does not eat, and gives thanks to God.
 7 For not one of us lives for himself, and not one dies for himself; 8 for if we live, we live for the Lord, or if we die, we die for the Lord; therefore whether we live or die, we are the Lord’s.
 9 For to this end Christ died and lived again, that He might be Lord both of the dead and of the living.
 10 But you, why do you judge your brother?
 Or you again, why do you regard your brother with contempt?
 For we shall all stand before the judgment seat of God.
 11 For it is written, “As I live, says the Lord, every knee shall bow to Me, and every tongue shall give praise to God.”
 12 So then each one of us shall give account of himself to God," (Rom.
 14:1-12).

 Notice the underlined verses.
 God tells us that people are allowed to have differences of opinion on debatable issues.
 What are those debatable issues?
 They are dietary and worship days--two highly significant topics.
 If Paul tells us that each person should be convinced in his own mind, then how can it also be true that the Roman Catholic Church has to tell you what to believe?
 There is a problem here.
 If Paul, under the inspiration of the Holy Spirit, really understood that the Church was to tell people what to believe, why did he write that each person should be convinced in his own mind--on debatable issues?
 The answer is simple.
-The Roman Catholic's claim to be the only true church, that has the only right to interpret scripture, and reveals "new" doctrines via its Sacred Tradition is nothing more than a fabrication not based in Scripture.
+The Roman Catholic's claim to be the only true church and has the only right to interpret Scripture and reveals "new" doctrines via its Sacred Tradition is nothing more than a fabrication not based in Scripture.
 It is not Biblical.
 In fact, it is against Scripture.